Popular Products

 Don’t feel you have to struggle on with menopause.
 There is help available and getting the right treatment could transform your menopause experience from miserable into manageable.
 Here’s some helpful tips to get you through:

-• Try improving your bone health with regular exercise; walking, running, cycling or even a Zumba class.
+• Try improving your bone health with regular exercise; brisk walking, cycling or even a Yoga class.
 Gentle, regular impact on the skeleton can stimulate the bone cells.

 • Take a look at your eating habits.
 Are there changes you could make to your lifestyle?
 Is yours a healthy, well-balanced diet?

-• There are some non-hormonal treatments that can help alleviate hot flushes, night sweats, low mood, and vaginal dryness.
+• Consider some non-hormonal treatments that can help alleviate hot flushes, night sweats, low mood, and vaginal dryness in the form of supplements and complementary therapies.

 • Cognitive Behavioural Therapy (CBT) is something more and more women are trialling to help them cope with negative thoughts and mood changes.
 The British Association for Behavioural and Cognitive Psychotherapies has a list of accredited CBT therapists.